Salik Toll System in Dubai

 - Travel Outside Peak Hours: Whenever possible, avoid peak hours (06:00–10:00 and 16:00–20:00).
 Driving during off-peak times can save you AED 2 per Salik gate crossing.

-- Check the Salik Tag at Handover: Inspect the Salik tag when you receive the car.
+- Check the Salik Tag at Handover: Inspect the Salik tag upon receiving the car.
 If you see any damage, record it on the handover sheet or take photos to avoid disputes later.

 FAQs about the Salik Toll System in Dubai